HMB3/habitatIntersect/README.md

-The text and code below summarises an R package that can be used to rapidly assess the environmental range of a species within Australia, from downloading occurrence records, through to creating maps of predicted habitat suitability across Australia.
+The text and code below summarises an R package that can be used to rapidly assess the environmental range of multiple species within Australia, from downloading occurrence records, through to creating maps of predicted habitat suitability across Australia.
 An example of this pipeline applied to plants is published in Science of the Total Environment -